CShorten/JustBuckets/README.md

   <li> Download full games from YouTube </li>
   <li> Extract frames with cv2 </li>
     <ul>
-      <li> Emphasis on Organization and avoiding naming conflicts between cities and games </li>
-      <li> Passed in Source Directory of Games, Name of Game, Directory to write frames in </li>
-      <li> ms per frame </li>
       <li> Starting experiments with 20K frames from 5 games | 100K images in dataset </li>
     </ul>
   <li> Resize frames with PIL </li>